BaileyTGimpel/Neural_Network_Apple_Stock_Pred/README.md

 # Neural_Network_Apple_Stock_Pred
-Predicting Apple stock price utilizing LSTM, GRU, and an Ensemble Learning method
+Predicting Apple stock closing price trends from historical data with GRU and LSTM models from tensorflow and keras